 - Maternity pads; although the hospital will provide you with these.
 You may want to take your own.
 The bigger the better.

-- At least five pairs of maternity briefs or oversize cheap pants that you’ll never want to see or wear again ( Think big granny pants; the ones that go right up past your belly button) this is an absolute essential if you’ve had a c-section)
+- At least five pairs of maternity briefs or over-size cheap pants that you’ll never want to see or wear again (Think Bridget Jones / big granny pants; the ones that go right up past your belly button) this is an absolute essential if you’ have a cesarean birth)

 - Lip balm.

 - Water Spray (for your birthing partner to spritz you during labour, you may also want to take a handheld fan)